ZigBee Compared to Bluetooth

 [C] Chip ZigBee antennas these miniature, PCB mounted ZigBee antennas are usually internalized in compatible appliances and nodes and other ZigBee devices.
 Due to their small size, their range is limited but ceramic chip antennas are hard-wearing and versatile.

-ZigBee antennas can be modified to be compatible with a range of connectors and adapters such as uFL to RP-SMA pigtail adapters or SMA adapters that can be used to externalize antennas or attach a replacement antennas that better suited to your requirements.
-Antenna extension cables can also be attached so that these antennas can be suitably installed as part of your ZigBee network.
+ZigBee antennas can be modified to be compatible with a range of connectors and adapters such as UFL to RP-SMA pigtail adapters or SMA adapters that can be used to externalize antennas or attach a replacement antennas that better suited to your requirements.
+Antenna extension cables such as SMA extension cables or RP-SMA extension cables can also be attached so that these antennas can be suitably installed as part of your ZigBee network.

 Why are ZigBee antennas important?